Walking helps prevent chronic disease

 Walking can help address many health issues.
 Walking is a healthy way to promote disease prevention and management.

-- Heart disease is the leading cause of death for people of most ethnicities in the United States, including African Americans, Hispanics and whites.
-Heart disease is the leading cause of death among people with diabetes.
-Walking is promoted by the American Heart Association (AHA), which recommends 30 minutes of physical activity per day and at least 150 minutes of moderate activity per week or 75 minutes of vigorous activity per week to derive benefits.
+- Heart disease: Heart disease is the leading cause of death for people of most races and ethnicities in the United States, including African Americans, Hispanics and Caucasians.
+Heart disease is also the leading cause of death among people with diabetes.
+Walking is promoted by the Centers for Disease Control and Prevention (CDC), which recommends 30 minutes of physical activity per day and at least 150 minutes of moderate activity per week or 75 minutes of vigorous activity per week to derive benefits.

-- After heart disease, cancer is the second leading cause of death.
-Like the AHA, the American Cancer Society recommends that adults get at least 150 minutes of moderate-intense or 75 minutes of vigorous-intense activity each week (preferably spread throughout the week).
+- Cancer: After heart disease, cancer is the second leading cause of death.
+Like the American Heart Association, the American Cancer Society recommends that adults get at least 150 minutes of moderate-intense or 75 minutes of vigorous-intense activity each week (preferably spread throughout the week).
 Moderate-intense activities are those at the level of a brisk walk.

-For more helpful information on chronic disease prevention and management, visit Michigan State University Extension at msue.anr.msu.edu/topic/info/chronic_disease.
+For more helpful information on chronic disease prevention and management, visit Michigan State University Extension at canr.msu.edu/chronic_disease.